-But in these cases, the best questions to ask might be: Can you prove that the restaurant is responsible for causing your illness?
-And if so, did you actually suffer a level of harm that might justify expending the time and money to file a legal claim?
+But in these cases, the better questions to ask might be: Can you prove that the restaurant is legally at fault for causing your illness?
+And if so, did you actually suffer a level of harm that might justify expending the time and money to file a personal injury claim?

 You might have a strong suspicion that it was that particular dinner at that particular restaurant that made you sick.
 But it can be difficult to prove, especially if any significant amount of time has passed between the meal and your illness.